Biddya: Ottoman era

 In 1596, Biddya (also known as Beddia, Bedia, Bidya, Bedya, and Bidieh) appeared in Ottoman tax registers as being in the nahiya of Jabal Qubal in the liwa of Nablus.
 It had a population of 8 households and 1 bachelor, all Muslim.
-The villagers paid a fixed tax-rate of 33,3 % on agricultural products, including wheat, barley, summer crops, olive trees, goats and beehives, in addition to occasional revenues; a total of 2,700 akçe.
+The villagers paid a fixed tax-rate of 33.3% on agricultural products, including wheat, barley, summer crops, olive trees, goats and beehives, in addition to occasional revenues; a total of 2,700 akçe.
 All of the revenue went to a Waqf.

+In the 18th and 19th centuries, the village formed part of the highland region known as Jūrat ‘Amra or Bilād Jammā‘īn.
+Situated between Dayr Ghassāna in the south and the present Route 5 in the north, and between Majdal Yābā in the west and Jammā‘īn, Mardā and Kifl Ḥāris in the east, this area served, according to historian Roy Marom, "as a buffer zone between the political-economic-social units of the Jerusalem and the Nablus regions.
+On the political level, it suffered from instability due to the migration of the Bedouin tribes and the constant competition among local clans for the right to collect taxes on behalf of the Ottoman authorities."

 In 1838, Edward Robinson noted it as a village, Bidia, in the Jurat Merda district, south of Nablus.

 French explorer Victor Guérin passed by Beddia in 1870, and described it as a "mountain village", apparently of "some importance".

+In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of Jamma'in al-Thani, subordinate to Nablus.

 In the 1882 "Survey of Western Palestine", Bidieh was described as "a village of moderate size, the houses principally of stone.
 It is surrounded with beautiful groves of very fine old olives.
 It is evidently an ancient site.
 The water supply is from rock-cut cisterns."